 Avoid this concrete jungle, it’s a hole.
 The worst place for food during the entire eight months I spent off work.
 I threw beer at the situation and jumped on the next train as soon as I could.

 I had been warned that Vietnam isn’t a really county of beaches, especially compared to the rest of Southeast Asia, so it was a very pleasant surprise to find this stunner about half an hour away from Quy Nhon.
-Even my taxi bike driver didn’t know it’s location but driving along the cliffs overlooking the blue seas below was incredible and a really pick me up after the dirt of Nah Trang.
-There were hardly any foreign tourists in the town as well and the pho was sublime.
+Even my taxi bike driver didn’t know it’s location but driving along the cliffs overlooking the blue seas below was incredible and a real pick-me-up after the dirt of Nah Trang.
+There were hardly any foreign tourists in the town and the pho was sublime.
 Top marks.

 Ahh, Hoi An.
 What a beauty.
 One of my favourite places that I visited in Asia.
-It’s ancient core still incredibly well preserved with a range of architectural influences.
+It’s ancient core still incredibly well preserved with it’s range of architectural influences.
 The centre of the town is car free and is packed with cafes, restaurants and craft shops.
 When dusk falls the lanterns light up through the streets and the canal has hundreds of small boats with candles released which look even prettier after a few of the 12p beers on offer nearby.
 Just down the road is a decent beach too.
-I spent five nights here and could have stayed another five, easily.
+I spent five nights here and could have easily stayed for another five.
 I also had a suit tailored for me and shipped back to the UK which felt very decadent.
-Check out Hill Station Restaurant for some delicious food and chilled ambience, the perfect place to edit the many photos you’ll have taken around Hoi An.
+Check out Hill Station Restaurant for some delicious food and chilled ambience, the perfect place to edit the many photos you’ll have taken around Hoi An’s fabled streets.

 I stopped off at the Imperial City, which has one of the biggest Vietnam flags I’ve ever seen(!), but with only 24 hours here I didn’t get a chance to explore too much.
 The Citadel is a truly impressive, and well kept, series of buildings though with a huge amount of history at every turn and is well worth a visit.

 Strictly I stayed just down the road in Tam Coc, which was a truly brilliant decision, but this is the biggest nearby town which everyone seems to know.
-Tam Coc isn’t much in itself but consists of a boating lake, which connects to some stunning rivers that flow underneath the limestone mountains, and is the perfect place to explore the top of these mountains as well.
-The boating was excellent with my guide using their feet to row us onwards and the views from the top of the mountains were incredible too.
+Tam Coc isn’t much in itself but consists of a boating lake, which connects to some stunning rivers that flow underneath the limestone mountains.
+It’s the perfect place to explore the tops of these peaks as well..
+The boating was excellent with my guide using their feet to row us onwards and the views from the top of the mountains were stunning too.
 Well worth the 500 steps and 20 litres of sweat.

 So there we have it, 30 days in Vietnam.
-As you can probably tell I absolutely loved the place and doing the length of the country by train was brilliant.
-Having the opportunity to read I will, without doubt, be back in this country at some point.
+As you can probably tell I absolutely loved the place and seeing the country from the comfort of a train carriage was perfect.
+I will, without doubt, be back in this country at some point.